unicef-drp/GeoSight-OS-Documentation/src/developer/setup/os-linux.md

 #context_id: 1234
 ---

+# Prerequisites

+In this section we cover any tools that need to be on your system so that you can have a local development environment.

 ## Docker

 We assume in our notes that you are using the current Ubuntu LTS - though we try to keep things generic so that you can repeat on other distros or WSL2 on windows.